-The Beginning: An IBM Business Partner Searching for Sales Leads
+The Beginning: An IBM Business Partner Searches for a New Source of Sales Leads

 In 1998 I was a salesperson for an IBM Business Partner.
 I sat at a desk facing a yellowish-beige wall all day.
 I had a phone, a PC, a legal pad, and another salesperson sitting within an arm’s length to the right of me.
 I sold IBM printers.